httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

   > inconsistently implemented with respect to partial responses.

-[RFC3230] provided a more flexible solution introducing the concept of "instance", and the header fields `Digest` and `Want-Digest`.
+[RFC3230] provided a more flexible solution introducing the concept of "instance", and the fields `Digest` and `Want-Digest`.

 ## This Proposal

-The concept of `selected representation` defined in [RFC7231] made [RFC3230] definitions inconsistent with the current standard.
-A refresh was then required.

-This document updates the `Digest` and `Want-Digest` header field definitions to align with [RFC7231] concepts.
+The concept of `selected representation` defined in Section 6 of [I-D.ietf-httpbis-semantics] makes [RFC3230] definitions inconsistent with current HTTP semantics.
+This document updates the `Digest` and `Want-Digest` field definitions to align with [I-D.ietf-httpbis-semantics] concepts.

-This approach can be easily adapted to use-cases where the transferred data does require some sort of manipulation to be considered a representation or conveys a partial representation of a resource (eg. Range Requests [RFC7233]).
+Basing `Digest` on the selected representation makes it straightforward to apply it to use-cases where the transferred data does require some sort of manipulation to be considered a representation, or conveys a partial representation of a resource eg. Range Requests (see Section 8.3 of [I-D.ietf-httpbis-semantics]).

 Changes are semantically compatible with existing implementations and better cover both the request and response cases.